blade-ui-kit/blade-icons/README.md

 When an icon in the default set has a name which collides with a prefix from a set then the icon from the set is retrieved first.

+Please note that it's best practice that your icons themselves do not have the prefix in their name.
+So if you have a prefix in your set called `icon` and your icons are named `icon-example.svg` you should rename them to `example.svg`.
+Otherwise you can run into unexpected name resolving issues.

 ### Default Classes

 You can optionally define classes which will be applied to every icon by filling in the `class` setting in your `blade-icons.php` config file: